code-dot-org/code-dot-org/pegasus/emails/2017-01-17-csd-facilitators.md

 <hr>

 <small>
-  You’re receiving this email because you have a Computer Science Principles section on <a href="https://studio.code.org">Code Studio</a>.
+  You’re receiving this email because you have a Computer Science Discoveries section on <a href="https://studio.code.org">Code Studio</a>.
 Code.org is a 501c3 non-profit located at 1501 Fourth Avenue, Suite 900, Seattle, WA, 98101.</small>
   <br />
   <strong>Don't want these emails? <a href="<%= unsubscribe_link %>">Unsubscribe</a>.</strong>
 </small>